Father’s Day will be here soon. Have you picked up anything for Dad yet?

 Automotive accessories (16.1%) – It may be a partial stereotype that Dads do like their cars, but there is enough truth behind that stereotype to drive over a half-billion dollars’ worth of sales in automotive-related products and accessories.

 Other – This includes such items as books and CDs (23.9%), sporting goods (16.7%), and personal care products (20.9%).
 Yes, aftershave has not gone away as a Father’s Day present.
+You may also give him texas Themed Gifts if he’s into the wild west era or anything Texas.
 Some of the components in this category are individually approaching the half-billion mark in sales.

 Ask your father or husband what he wants for Father’s Day and you will probably get the response of “Anything’s fine” or “Whatever you like”.
 For many men, what they are really looking for is time with their loved ones to relax and enjoy their day.
 (What they are almost certainly NOT looking for is a paisley “Hello Kitty” tie.)
 Of course, only you can predict what the man in your life really wants, since you know him best.